College of Aviation Industry Advisory Board

 A commercial pilot and certified flight instructor, Fraser holds a BS in Aeronautical Technology from Kansas State University and a MS in Human Factors in Aerospace from Embry-Riddle Aeronautical University.
 Fraser previously had the honor of serving on the National Business Aviation Association’s (NBAA) Board of Directors and currently serves on the Department of Transportation’s (DOT) Women in Aviation Advisory Board.
 After spending time on both coasts, she now resides in Columbus, Ohio with her husband and two cats.

-Joe Houghton joined Airbus as Vice President of Training and Flight Operations Support in 2013, bringing to the company over 30 years of leadership in civil and military aviation experience.
-Based at the Airbus Training Center in Miami, Joe is responsible for driving the business strategy that transformed Airbus training from a traditional support operation to an organization that delivers innovative profitable services throughout multiple locations in the Americas.
+Prior to founding Flawless Execution, Joe joined Airbus as Vice President of Training and Flight Operations in 2013, bringing to the company over 30 years of leadership in civil and military aviation experience.
+Joe’s team was responsible for driving the business strategy that transformed Airbus training from a traditional cost center to a profitable P&L business unit.

 Joe is the founder of Locked On, Inc., a leading global airline certification and business improvement consultancy recognized by the FAA.
 Locked On has assisted in numerous successful airline certifications and been profitable every year since launched.
 Joe was also a key contributor to the creation of Afterburner Seminars, which has helped Fortune 500 companies to increase performance through flawless execution for more than 10 years.

 Joe served 21 years with the Maryland Air National Guard, where he was the A-10 Squadron Commander.
 He holds a Bachelor of Science degree from Embry Riddle University and an Associate Degree in Aviation Management.
-He currently resides in Ft.
-Lauderdale, Florida, with his wife Elizabeth.
+He currently resides in Boca Raton, Florida, with his wife Elizabeth.

 Mr. Joe Landon